Professor of Economics

 Autobiographical Essay and Links

-I have been a professor in the Dartmouth College Economics Department since 1973 and was named the Patricia F. and William B. Hale '44 Professor in Arts and Sciences in 2002.
-In 2010, I changed from Hale to Hardy, so I am now the Robert C. 1925 and Hilda Hardy Professor of Legal Studies.
+I have been a professor in the Dartmouth College Economics Department since 1973 and am also the Robert C. 1925 and Hilda Hardy Professor of Legal Studies.
 The courses I teach are Economics 2 (survey for nonmajors) and Economics 38 (Urban and Land Use).

-My 2009 book, "Making the Grade" (University of Chicago Press), explores the economic evolution of American public school districts, the local government boundaries that home buyers care most about.
-(Select this for a map of American school districts in 2000, courtesy of Sarah Battersby.)
-(The prepublication chapters, which contain some material not in the final book, are available here).
-The book explains the transformation of education from one-room schools, which were ungraded, to the age-graded schools we now reflexively think of as "real school."
+My 2009 book, “Making the Grade” (University of Chicago Press), explores the economic evolution of American public school districts, the local government boundaries that home buyers care most about.
+(The prepublication chapters, which contain some material not in the final book, are available as a large pdf here).
+The book explains the transformation of education from one-room schools, which were ungraded, to the age-graded schools we now reflexively think of as “real school.”
 There were over 200,000 districts in 1910, but they now number fewer than 15,000.
-(Select this link for a map of the many one-room school districts of Middlebury, Vermont, in 1871.)
-I believe that voters voluntarily surrendered one-room schools and their tiny districts because they retarded children's access to high school.
-Inverted support for this is provided by the continuing embrace of one-room schools by the Old-Order Amish: "Do Amish One-Room Schools Make the Grade?
+(Here is a map of American school districts in 2000, courtesy of Sarah Battersby.)
+I regard their transformation as an example of market-like spontaneous order, the most subtle of which is summer vacation.
+Voters voluntarily surrendered one-room schools and their tiny districts because they retarded children’s access to high school.
+Inverted support for this is provided by the continuing embrace of one-room schools by the Old-Order Amish: “Do Amish One-Room Schools Make the Grade?
 The Dubious Data of Wisconsin v.
-Yoder" (University of Chicago Law Review 2012).
+Yoder” (University of Chicago Law Review 2012).

 My writing has been shaped by several year-long leaves at universities on the West Coast.
 My wife, Janice G. Fischel, (Moravian ‘71) and I have been at the University of California at Davis (1980-81); at Santa Barbara (1985-86 and 2005-06); and at Berkeley’s Law School (1991-92).
 We also spent a year in Seattle, where I visited the Daniel J. Evans School of Public Affairs at the University of Washington (1998-99).
 Our permanent home is in Hanover, New Hampshire, in a neighborhood within swimming distance of Vermont.
 I served on the Hanover zoning board from 1987 to 1997, and Janice was on the planning board for several years.
 We are both natives of Bethlehem, Pennsylvania, though I grew up in nearby Lower Saucon Township and attended Hellertown High School (class of 1963).
 I graduated from Amherst College in 1967 and got a PhD from Princeton University in 1973.
 I studied some law (but do not have a law degree) at Vermont Law School and at what its graduates fondly called “Henry Manne’s summer camp.”

-I enjoy back-road bicycling, snowshoeing and cross-country skiing.
-Janice and I have for years followed Dartmouth men's basketball, and I now serve as academic advisor to the team.
+I enjoy back-road bicycling, cross-country skiing, and both city and rural hiking.
+Janice and I have for years followed Dartmouth men’s basketball, and I now serve as academic advisor to the team.
 A short memoir that relates my basketball experience to economics is available here.
-We are also architecture enthusiasts and enjoy walkabouts in New York and other big cities.
+We are also architecture enthusiasts and enjoy walkabouts in New York and other cities.
 Janice makes and sells photographic note cards, which you can view at http://www.jgfischel.com.
-Our son, Josh, graduated from Amherst College (class of 2000) and received his master's degree from the Gerald R. Ford School of Public Policy at the University of Michigan in 2007.
+Our son, Josh, graduated from Amherst College (class of 2000) and received his master’s degree from the Gerald R. Ford School of Public Policy at the University of Michigan in 2007.
 In 2008, he married Cameren Cousins, a 2003 Middlebury graduate who received an MBA in sustainability from Antioch in 2013.
-They live in Somerville, Massachusetts, with their dog, Smitty.
+They live in Acton, Massachusetts, with their dog, Smitty, who sometimes visits Josh’s classroom at Shady Hill School but never Cameren’s at the Fenn School.

 Janice, Bill, Cameren, Josh and Smitty